 Components of SSL

-There are several participants and components in the SSL script.
-Here, I will introduce you to them in the form of a cast and then we shall see the SSL process as a short story.
+There are several participants and components in the SSL narrative.
+Here, I will introduce you to them in the form of a cast.
+We shall then see the SSL process as a short story.

 The user: Sid

-Meet our Internet savvy user, Sid, who loves to purchase things online.
-This is whom we are trying to protect, so that the Internet con-men do not steal his money.
-Sid uses a browser (like Google Chrome, Firefox or Safari), but in our story, we will use Sid and his browser interchangeably, since impersonation sticks in mind better 🙂
+Meet our Internet savvy user.
+20-year old Sid loves to purchase things online.
+This is who we are trying to protect so that the Internet conmen do not steal his money.
+Sid uses a browser like Google Chrome, Firefox or Safari.

-This is the fictious e-Shopping website where Sid buys his favourite products.
+This is our story’s fictitious e-Shopping website where Sid buys his favourite products.
 They facilitate payment using the payment gateway MyRupeePurse.in.

-MyRupeePurse is our fictious payment gateway service which Sid often uses to pay for the goods that he purchases online.
+MyRupeePurse is our fictitious payment gateway service which Sid often uses to pay for the goods.
 MyRupeePurse.in has enabled SSL using GoDaddy so that,

 Private key / public key pair

-Let us think of a special box with a special type of magic lock.
-This magic lock has two keys and exhibits a peculiar behaviour (that’s why it’s a magic lock!).
+Magic lock with two keys: Let us think of a special box with a magic lock.
+This magic lock has two keys and exhibits a peculiar behaviour.
 Let us call them Key 1 and Key 2.
-If the lock has been locked with Key 1, then it can be re-opened only with Key 2 and vice-versa.
-Wizard Tala Guru (the ‘master of locks’ in Sanskrit language!) is in charge of the box, the lock and the two keys.
-This can potentially create a very powerful security possibility.
+If the lock has been locked with Key 1, then it can be reopened only with Key 2 and vice-versa.
+Wizard Taalakam Guru (‘master of locks’ in Sanskrit language!) is in charge of the box, the lock and the two keys.
+This can potentially create powerful security.

-The wizard wants a reliable way for people to be able to send him messages in the box, such that no one else can snoop into them.
-If someone requests that he or she wants to send the wizard a protected message, the wizard makes a copy of Key 2 for use by that person.
-Then the box, the lock and the copy of Key 2 are sent to that person.
+Private and public keys: The wizard wants a reliable way for people to be able to send him messages in the box, such that no one else can snoop.
+If someone requests that he/she wants to send the wizard a protected message, the wizard makes a copy of Key 2 for use by that person.
+The box, the lock and the copy of Key 2 are sent to that person.
 The wizard protects Key 1 with all his life and will not hand it over to anyone under any circumstances.

-The messenger writes out the secret message, puts it into the box and locks it firmly using Key 2.
+Protected communication: The messenger writes the secret message, puts it into the box and locks it firmly using Key 2.
 He/she can rest assured that only Key 1 and hence only the wizard can open the box.
-Likewise, the wizard, having read the message, composes his reply, puts it into the box and locks it with Key 1 and can safely assume that only those with a copy of Key 2 can open the box.
+The wizard, having read the message, composes his reply, puts it into the box and locks it with Key 1 and can safely assume that only those with a copy of Key 2 can open the box.

-Key 2 can be distributed in copies to as many people who want to maintain a secure channel of communication with the wizard as desired.
+Key 2 can be distributed in copies to the people who want to maintain a secure communication with the wizard.
 Key 2 is the public key.
-However Key 1 MUST be guarded by the wizard and its compromise will break the entire security.
+However, Key 1 MUST be guarded by the wizard at all costs.
+Its compromise will break the entire security.
 Key 1 is the private key.

 The SSL screenplay

-Now that we have seen all the components and roles of the SSL screencast, let us go through two stories.
-The first story is the one where MyRupeePurse.in applies for a digital signature from GoDaddy.
+Now that we have seen all the components and roles of the SSL screencast, let us go through a few stories.

 MyRupeePurse.in to GoDaddy: Listen, I want to make my website secure.
-As requested by you, I have created an SSL certificate for myself, that I would like to present to people who want to pay through our service.
+As requested by you, I have filled up an application form (CSR or Certificate Signing Request) for a certificate that I would like to present to people who want to pay through our service.
 Can you help me get a digital certificate?

 GoDaddy to MyRupeePurse.in: Sure, I see that no one else has applied for a certificate with this domain name, so you are eligible.
-Please just hand me your SSL certificate, I’ll sign it for you.
+Please just hand me your application form, please.
+I’ll give you a signed certificate.

-GoDaddy signs at the designated place, but then does something cool.
-It sticks a small box on top of the signature and locks it with a magic lock desiged by our wizard, using a private key that only they possess.
+GoDaddy creates a signed certificate, with its signature at the designated place.
+But then it does something cool.
+It sticks a small box on top of the signature and locks it with a magic lock designed by our wizard, using a private key that only they possess.
 Then they put their seal on top of the box.

 GoDaddy to MyRupeePurse.in: Here you go.
-Remember, you can never open this box, but don’t worry, if anyone asks to see this signature, we will help them open this box.
-If you remove this box and display the signature in plain sight, we will consider this certificate as tampered and illegit.
+Remember, you can never open this box.
+But don’t worry, if anyone asks to see this signature, we will help them open this box.
+If you remove this box and display the signature in plain sight, we will consider this certificate as tampered.
 Keep that in mind.
 All the best.

-Now MyRupeePurse.in can rest assured that only they are in possession of GoDaddy’s special signature for that particular domain name and no one else can claim it.
+Now MyRupeePurse.in can rest assured that only they are in possession of GoDaddy’s authorised signature to host on the particular domain named MyRupeePurse.in.
+No other party can claim that domain.
 It is time for them to rock the show.

 Now we trace through Sid’s purchase story to see how this entire thing works.